NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     ```
     *`$TMPDIR` is a preset variable that points to `/tmp/scratch/<JOB_ID>`.
 Be sure to use the flag `SBATCH --tmp=<LOCAL_DISK_REQUEST>` or your job will use RAM.*

-??? info "Sample batch script for an MPI job"
+??? example "Sample batch script for an MPI job"
     ```
     Eagle MPI (intel-mpi, hpe-mpi):